+91 92 58 700 600 info@neodermatologist.com

 Conclusion

 Ringworm may not be a life-threatening infection, but it is important to diagnose and treat it promptly.
-This can prevent the infection from spreading to the other parts of the body.
+This can prevent the infection from spreading to other parts of the body.
 For this, it is very important to see a dermatologist.
 By taking a continuous course of medication for one and a half to two months, ringworm is completely cured.
 Staying away from what ringworm is caused by or in other words ringworm causes/ ring worm infection causes is the most important thing to prevent it and its recurrences.

 Thank you